dietmarja/LLM-Elements/backpropagation/readme_autograd.md

-# PyTorch’s automatic differentiation engine `autograd`
+# PyTorch's automatic differentiation engine `autograd`
- `pytoch.autograd` is the PyTorch’s  workhorse when it come to neural network training.
+ `pytorch.autograd` is PyTorch's workhorse when it comes to neural network training.
- More specifically,  `pytoch.autograd`  computes gradients of tensor operations, allowing for efficient backpropagation during the training process.
+ More specifically, `pytorch.autograd` computes gradients of tensor operations, allowing for efficient backpropagation during the training process.

-Below is a simple example that demonstrates the use of autograd in a context typical forlanguage models.
+Below is a simple example that demonstrates the use of autograd in a context typical for language models.
 We'll create a small neural network that predicts the next word in a sequence, which is a fundamental task in language modeling:

 ```mermaid